 Nonprofit New York’s public policy agenda is based on our Declaration of Nonprofit Rights.
 In order to ensure the nonprofit sector’s continued vibrancy, strength and capacity, Nonprofit New York will protect, uphold and sustain the following four principles: 1) we have the right sustainable resources and a responsibility to serve our communities well, 2) we have a right to engage in advocacy and a responsibility to share our expertise, 3) we have a right to be fairly treated as a workforce and a responsibility to champion equity, and 4) we have a right to be powerful forces of change and a responsibility to advance the future of all communities.

 Nonprofit New York is currently working on a City-level nonprofit public policy agenda to prepare for the significant turnover in city elected-positions.
-We will release our platform in early 2021.
+Read our 2021 Nonprofit Policy Platform.

 A Place at the Table

 Nonprofit New York’s ongoing city-focused campaign is A Place at the Table campaign.
 The A Place at the Table campaign seeks to reduce barriers for nonprofits to engage in legislative advocacy.
 Nonprofits often represent the needs of our communities, but fewer than 3% of nonprofits engage in legislative advocacy.
 In November 2020, Councilmember Cabrera introduced Int.
 2148, which would raise the City's "lobbying threshold” to $10,000.
 Raising the City lobbying threshold would reduce the administrative barrier for many grassroots nonprofits to engage in legislative advocacy.